 Psychoanalysis has survived just because of its weakest (in fact, absent) link, namely the lack of a border between folk psychology and itself.
 The diagnosis for psychoanalysis would consequently be borderline.

 Sigmund's dream of a biological psychoanalysis was his biggest mistake.

-1991 presented for Georg Henrik von Wright, 1994 presented for Francis Crick and 2004 presented on the web* for the entire world.
+1991 presented for Georg Henrik von Wright, 1994 presented for Francis Crick and 2004 presented on the world wide web*.

-*(this text used to be on Yahoo's Geocities which is now terminated)
+* this text used to be on Yahoo's Geocities which is now terminated - by Yahoo

 Understanding how social behavior and its maintenance in human and other forms of life (incl. plants etc) evolved has nothing to do with “the balance between self interest and co-operative behavior” but all to do with kinship and friendship.
 Although humans may be attributed a more chaotic (i.e. more incalculable) "personality", they are, like life in general, just robots (i.e. active fighters against entropy – see Demand for Resources - on the right to be poor).
 Misunderstanding (or plain ignorance of – alternatively ideological avoidance of) kinship (kin recognition), friendship (symbiosis), and AI (robotics) pave the way for the formulation of unnecessary, not to say construed, problems which, in an extension, may become problematic themselves precisely because they hinder an open access for direct problem solving (see e.g. Angels of Antichrist – kinship vs. social state).